jessicarogobete/AWS-Sentinel-2-download-and-process/README.md

 	- Attach your instance private key file
 	- Under Tunnels, add source port: 5902 with destination: <your instance’s IP address>:5901
 	- Save the session then click open
-g.
-When prompted for username, type ubuntu
+	- When prompted for username, type ubuntu
 3. For a GUI, download TightVNC for Windows or VNCViewer for Linux
-a.
-The address/name you want to connect to will be localhost:5902
+	- The address/name you want to connect to will be localhost:5902
-b.	https://medium.com/@s.on/running-ubuntu-desktop-gui-aws-ec2-instance-on-windows-3d4d070da434 for more detailed instructions
+	- https://medium.com/@s.on/running-ubuntu-desktop-gui-aws-ec2-instance-on-windows-3d4d070da434 for more detailed instructions
 4. Download Filezilla for file transfer between your computer and EC2 Instance
-a.
-To connect to your instance, open the site manager and add a new site as follows:
+	- To connect to your instance, open the site manager and add a new site as follows:
 		Host: <your instance’s Public DNS>
 		Port: 22
 		Logon Type: Key File
 		User: ubuntu
-b.
-Attach your instance key file
+	- Attach your instance key file

 5. Transfer 7_Sen2cor_SL2P directory to instance with Filezilla
 6. Remove Anaconda3 folder and edit ~/.profile file to prepend /home/ubuntu/anaconda2 to PATH so that when you call python from the command line it is the right version